-Α Importance to the course, or pattern of our cultural or natural history This place does not meet this criterion. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
-D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics Risdon is aesthetically significant as a restrained, yet intact and well-presented interwar Georgian Revival residence.
-Key characteristics of aesthetic value include the rectilinear two-storey built form, double-fronted façade, shallow-pitched hipped roof, decorative floral plasterwork, pillared portico, rising sun motif and multi-pane windows with timber shutters.
+A Importance to the course, or pattern of our cultural or natural history This place does not meet this criterion. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
+D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics Risdon is aesthetically significant as a restrained, yet intact and well-presented interwar Georgian Revival residence designed by the architectural firm Oakley & Parkes.
+Key characteristics of aesthetic value include the rectilinear two-storey built form, double- fronted façade, shallow-pitched hipped roof, decorative floral plasterwork, pillared portico, rising sun motif and multi-pane windows with timber shutters.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.

-G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
-This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-Risdon has associative significance as a house designed by the famed Australian architectural firm, Oakley & Parkes, who were responsible for designing the Prime Minister's Lodge in Canberra in 1926-7 for which this house shares many design qualities.
+C 6 Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
+This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. l· ł Special association with the life or works of a person, or group of persons, of importance in our history.
+This place does not meet this criterion.